When we see a human behavior as a “sign of something else” we begin magnifying it.

 I submit that what is wrong is our systems of classification of mental disorder do not describe the actual disorders because these descriptions exist on a different level from the disorders themselves.

-It is widely observed than many disorders as currently classified blend into each other, share attributes, are co-morbid.
+It is widely observed that many disorders as currently classified blend into each other, share attributes, are co-morbid.
 It is also widely known that when disorders are extreme, sufferers can exhibit symptoms of all of them.

 This indicates that the human mind is a complex system that becomes disordered by over-emphasizing or under-emphasizing parts of its system.